 "I'm the primary member of a party.
-I'm a minister in the cabinet.
+I'm a minister in the Cabinet.
 The Chief Minister has made me a minister.
-She has not fired me and I have not left on my own", roared Suvendu Adhikari at a rally in Ramnagar in West Bengal's East Midnapore district.
+She has not fired me and I have not left on my own", roared Suvendu Adhikari at a rally in Ramnagar in West Bengal's East Midnapore district on 19 November.

-The rally, like many that Adhikari, Transport Minister in the West Bengal government, and a senior Trinamool Congress leader, has been organising since May, was without any party motifs or logos or Chief Minister Banerjee's face.
+The rally was, like many that Adhikari, then a Transport Minister in the West Bengal government, and a senior Trinamool Congress leader, had been organising since May.
+It was without any party motifs or logos or Chief Minister Banerjee's face.

-This rally too, like all of Suvendu's recent rallies had the politically-inquisitive and the media speculating a "big announcement".
-A possible move to the BJP, or atleast a formal resignation from the Trinamool, were the bets placed for this one, amidst months of reports on a growing rift between the minister and his party.
+This rally too, like all of Adhikari's recent rallies had the politically-inquisitive and the media speculating a "big announcement".
+A possible move to the BJP, or at least a formal resignation from the Trinamool, were the bets placed for this one, amidst months of reports on a growing rift between the minister and his party.

 Being Suvendu Adhikari

-"In all the posts I hold, I have been elected, not selected or nominated", said Suvendu at the rally, adding that there are certain things he cannot say while he's still an active member of a political party.
+"In all the posts I hold, I have been elected, not selected or nominated," said the then minister at the rally, adding that there are certain things he cannot say while he's still an active member of a political party.

 On 10 November, Suvendu Adhikari held a similar "independent" rally in Nandigram on the occasion of Nandigram Dibas, an annual commemoration by the Trinamool to pay homage to the 14 civilians killed in police firing during the protests against the Left government in 2007.

-Suvendu wasn't lying about truly moving up the political ladder.
-Son of a Congressman, Shishir Adhikari, who has been with Mamata since she started the Trinamool, Suvendu started as a municipal councillor before being elected MLA from Dakshin Kanthi in East Midnapore in 2006.
+Suvendu Adhikari wasn't lying about truly moving up the political ladder.
+Son of a Congressman, Shishir Adhikari, who has been with Banerjee since she started the Trinamool, Suvendu started as a municipal councillor before being elected MLA from Dakshin Kanthi in East Midnapore in 2006.